134130/intellij-mise/README.md

 - **Tool Integration**: Set project's SDK automatically from `mise.toml` files.
   - `java`, `go`, `node`, `deno` and `ruby` SDKs are supported.
   - For `python`, only `uv` is supported.
+  - **WSL Support**: IntelliJ on Windows can automatically detect and use mise installed in WSL distributions.
 - **Task Execution**: Run tasks from `mise.toml` files.
   - Show the task list on the right side tool window.
   - Execute tasks defined in the configuration files of the project or subdirectory.